Lilja/simple-secrets/README.md

 Why use this and not an established tool like [vault](https://www.vaultproject.io/)?
 My usecase can't be bothered to install a vault instance and maintain it.
 Simplicity is key.

+Why not use env variables?
+Depends on which tool you use, but for `docker-compose` you have to remember some boilerplate in order to use variables exits the application if not set.
+I'd prefer to let another tool require my dependencies.

 ## Configure